apace100/origins-docs/docs/power_types/multiple.md

 [Power Type](../power_types.md)

-Allows defining more than one power in a single file.
-The "sub-powers" are hidden by default.
-When the "super-power" (the file this `origins:multiple` is in) is added to an origin, all sub-powers are added automatically.
+Allows for defining more that one power in a single file.

 Type ID: `origins:multiple`

 !!! note

+    The sub-powers are hidden by default.
+When the super-power (where the `origins:multiple` power type is in) is added to the entity, all sub-powers are added automatically.

+!!! caution

-    This power type does **not** support a `condition`.
-If the `condition` field is present, it will be ignored.
-If you wish to check for a condition, you would have to check for the said condition in every sub-power inside the super-power.
+    If you wish to check for an entity condition, you would have to check for the said entity condition in every sub-power inside the super-power.

 ### Fields: